Be Part of Our Sensory-Friendly Movement!

 Why a Sensory-Friendly Easter Matters

-• Bring sensory tools: For example, pack noise-cancelling headphones, fidget toys, sunglasses, a hat, or other calming items.
+Bring sensory toolsPack items like noise-cancelling headphones, fidget toys, sunglasses, a hat, or other calming tools.

-• Transform playtime into a rehearsal: Children can practice social interactions, gift-giving and receiving, and even table manners through imaginative play with their toys, preparing them for real-life festivities.
-Have your child create their own Easter Egg Hunt for their toys, for example.
-Pretend play is a wonderful way to prepare children for new or unfamiliar events!
+Transform playtime into a rehearsalUse imaginative play to practice social interactions, gift-giving, receiving, and table manners.
+For example, have your child create their own Easter Egg Hunt for their toys.
+Pretend play can help prepare children for unfamiliar events.

 Two young children sitting on blanket painting Easter Eggs.

-• Offer inclusive greetings: For instance, provide visual cues or ask people their preferred greeting method.
+Offer inclusive greetingsProvide visual cues or ask people their preferred greeting method.

 Group of children wearing Easter bunny ears and holding Easter eggs.